mhwood/downscale_ecco_v5_darwin/notes/iceplume_implementation.md

 # iceplume implementation

-This note is to describe manual changes to the MITgcm src/inc files to implement the iceplume package, which is currently activated in the L3 models.
+This note is to describe manual changes to the src/inc files of the darwin3 fork of MITgcm to implement the iceplume package, which is currently activated in the L2 model.
 I have added the iceplume package manually here (rather than using An Nguyen's pull request fork) because a) I have already altered thee boot sequence files with `diagnostics_vec`, which is not yet checked in to MITgcm, b) I would like to understand how the package is implemented, and c) I made some modifications to the code after running into some complime-time errors.

 The first several steps are just to modify the standard boot sequence.
 The notes at the end are specific changes to other scripts.